Banner photo by Ara Shimoon, glorified.ca

 How It Works

-The HSCA Planning Committee has no formal jurisdiction or authority in planning matters and thus is unable to reject or approve applications but instead plays a valuable role in: providing advice, background information and community context; expressing the concerns of the Community Association to the City of Calgary (the “City”) and to applicants; and advocating for development that fulfills the vision as described in the Area Redevelopment Plan.
+The HSCA Planning Committee has no formal jurisdiction or authority in planning matters and thus is unable to reject or approve applications but instead plays a valuable role in: providing advice, background information and community context; expressing the aspirations of the Community Association to the City of Calgary (the “City”) and to applicants; and advocating for development that fulfills the vision as described in the Area Redevelopment Plan.

-Smaller and localized development applications like contextual infills, renovations, and change of use will be noted.
+Smaller and localized development applications like renovations, and change of use will be noted.
 As there are many of these types of applications, the HSCA Planning Committee has determined that it can only offer direction, advice and contact information for the affected residents to use for objections, appeals and followup.

 The HSCA has a staff position to assist the HSCA Planning Committee to carry out its mandate.
 Part of her job is to assist residents in finding the information they need to participate in the planning process.
 Lisa Chong can be reached at email@example.com.

 The Federation of Calgary Communities offers free Partners in Planning courses to educate community members and volunteers about the planning process.
 Courses are held on Saturday mornings throughout the school year.
 Participants can take as many or as few courses as they would like.
 Courses range from topics on the Land Use Bylaw, to development appeals to community character, heritage, transportation, and green spaces.
-Attendees can also ask questions and interact with City and Federation planning staff.
+Attendees can also ask questions and interact with City of Calgary and Federation planning staff.

 Sign up for courses and/or workshops on the Federation’s website at: https://calgarycommunities.com/our-services/urban-planning/education